rakutenanalytics/ios-rakutenanalytics/README.md

 Use cases:
 - App retrieves the encrypted easy ID using other SDKs or REST API then sets it using the `setUserIdentifier:` method.
-- App can do this every time the app is launched/opened, or when new user logs in.
+- App can do this every time the app is launched/opened, or when new a user logs in.
-- App should set user identifier to nil when the user logs out.
+- App should set the user identifier to nil when the user logs out.

 @subsection analytics-enable-debug-log Enable debug logging To enable verbose debug logging for the Analytics module you have to create a boolean `RMSDKEnableDebugLogging` key set to `YES` in your app's Info.plist.
 Analytics debug logging is disabled by default however module configuration errors will still be logged in debug builds.